Saturday, March 26, 2022

 The nation's premier civil rights legislation, the Civil Rights Act of 1964, was signed into law on July 2, 1964.

-I could've said: "The US president signed the Civil Rights Act of 1964 into law on July 2, 1964 as the nation's premier civil rights legislation" ... but I wanted the "star" of the sentence to be the Civil Rights Act ...
+I could've written: "The US president signed the Civil Rights Act of 1964 into law on July 2, 1964 as the nation's premier civil rights legislation" ... but I wanted the "star" of the sentence to be the Civil Rights Act ...

 or